The Sexually Dominant Woman

 And then the book is done – save for notes, references, resources and a note about the author.

 Say what?
 Yes, that’s it.
 Besides a few interesting historical points, a tip that cervical caps may block access to the G-spot and the bit about ejaculate and STIs, there was virtually no information in here that I did not already know (and even those tidbits were something I could likely learn about via the internet).
-If you’ve Googled about the G-spot more than once or followed any discussions – like the ones on EF’s forums – about G-spot orgasm, you probably already have all of this information.
+If you’ve Googled the G-spot more than once or followed any discussions about G-spot orgasm, you probably already have all of this information.
 So, if you’re like me and have the information but haven’t had a lot of luck with G-spot exploration anyway, this is not your solution.
-However, if you’re an absolutely newbie to the G-spot, require your information in hard copy or are informed but still incredibly unhappy about your progress with G-spot orgasms, this book might be useful to you.
+However, if you’re an absolute newbie to the G-spot, require your information in hard copy or are informed but still incredibly unhappy about your progress with G-spot orgasms, this book might be useful to you.
 Even still, it’s easier and cheaper to Google it.